Cycling in New York City: Laws and rules

 A bicycle is treated similarly to a motorized vehicle under the law of the State of New York with several exceptions.
 No license is required to operate a bicycle.
 Cyclists must ride in the direction of traffic.
 On one-way streets 40 feet or wider, they may ride on either the left or right side.
 Children aged 13 years and under must wear a helmet.
 Adult cyclists must use hand signals, must only wear headphones in one ear, must not ride on sidewalks, and must use lights at night (red in rear and white in front).
 The NYPD issues moving violations to riders who break the rules.

 Rules against fastening bikes to subway property, including fences around street stairs, are enforced more rigorously than those concerning lampposts and other street furniture.
-Municipal bicycle stands are installed in many neighborhoods.
-Most are simple "bike staples" but a few, including one each at the northwest ends of Pulaski Bridge and Union Square are larger, with a roof.
+Municipal bicycle racks are installed in many neighborhoods.
+Most are of the traditional design, but the city has added larger protected bicycle parking structures in a handful of locations such as near Union Square.
 More are planned.

 Dangers

 When mayor Bill de Blasio entered office in 2014, he sought to bring all traffic fatalities to zero through his Vision Zero initiative.
 In 2017, 24 cyclists were killed, and 4,485 were injured in crashes in New York City.
-Private parties have made maps of fatal accidents, and some fatality locations are marked by white-painted ghost bikes.
+A map of fatal crashes and injuries is available on a Vision Zero View website.
+Some fatality locations are marked by white-painted ghost bikes.
 Although crash-related injuries to cyclists are not uncommon, their incidence has decreased even as the number of cyclists in New York City has increased.
 Between 2011 and 2015 there were 12.8 cyclist fatalities per 100 million cycling trips, compared with 44.2 cyclist fatalities per 100 million cycling trips between 1996 and 2000.

 Being doored (colliding with the door of a car unexpectedly opened) is a hazard.
 Many Class II/Class III bike lanes run in the door zone.
+There has a been an updated list showing different intersections with the most fatalities in NYC.

 New York State has established No-Fault auto insurance laws (NYIL §51-52) to pay the medical (and some other) expenses of bicyclists, pedestrians, and other people struck by vehicles.
 The system is highly complex, however, and no public authority has published instructions on how to access it.
 Individuals hit by cars should file a crash report with the NYPD or DMV.
 Cyclists who are hurt in non-vehicle crashes, due to mechanical problem, pothole, etc., should ask the police or EMT to write up an Aided Report; this may be used for insurance claims or to report road hazards to the City so that others are not hurt.